ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

 bar baz quux = doSomething baz + doSomethingElse quux
 ```

-We can see immediately that in comparison, Haskell code scales horizontally and
+We can see immediately that in comparison, Haskell code scales horizontally
-Python scales vertically.
-But even more important: we know that there are no
+whereas Python scales vertically.
+But even more important: we know that there
-effectful computations.
-No state will be harmed during the execution of this
+are no effectful computations.
+No state will be harmed during the execution of
-function.
+this function.

 The type signature not only conveys information, but also forms a
 proposition: given a Baz and a Quux, we can prove that the function